 Mr. Trimble has a particularly deep understanding of the digital aspects of litigation, which allows him to manage investigations and matters involving large volumes of electronically stored information (“ESI”).
 He is a member of the firm’s e-Discovery Committee and regularly works with clients to efficiently identify, preserve, collect, and produce ESI.

 Mr. Trimble is a member of the Atlanta Intellectual Property Inn of Court, as well as the Intellectual Property and Technology Law Sections of the State Bar of Georgia.
-He has been recognized by Georgia Super Lawyers as a Rising Star for his Intellectual Property practice.
+He has been recognized by Georgia Super Lawyers as a Rising Star and Best Lawyers in America® for his Intellectual Property practice.
 In his free time, Mr. Trimble enjoys sports and traveling with his wife and their two children.

 State Bar of Georgia, Intellectual Property Section, Member, 2010-present; Technology Law Section, Member, 2010-present; Young Lawyers Division Intellectual Property Law Section, Member, 2013-present

 Atlanta Intellectual Property Inn of Court, Executive Committee, 2019-present; Member, 2010-present

 Valdosta State University Alumni Chapter of Atlanta, President, 2014-2016; Vice President, 2012-2014